george24601/george24601.github.io/_posts/2017-09-25-ha-aws-rds-aurora.md

 title: "On HA of AWS Mysql RDS and Aurora"
 description: ""
 category:
-tags: [database, architecture]
+tags: [database, architecture, aurora]
 ---
 MySQL RDS
 -------
 In multi-AZ deployments for MySQL, data in primary DB is synchrously replicated to a standby instance in a different AZ.
 Failover is automatic, and endpoint remains same.
 Backup is taken from the standby, so that I/O is not suspendend on primary

-Note the read replica uses MySQL's async replication
+Note the read replica, a different concept from the multi-az replica, uses MySQL's async replication

 Aurora RDS